dancingcactus/RPi-LPD8806/README.md

     led.fillRGB(255,0,0)
     led.update

-LEDStrip initializes the class to control the strip and takes the number of LEDs as the argument. fillRGB take an Red (0-255), Blue (0-255) and Green (0-255) as arguments.
+LEDStrip() initializes the class to control the strip and takes the number of LEDs as the argument.
+The arguments for fillRGB() are Red (0-255), Blue (0-255) and Green (0-255).
 Finally update() writes the colors out to the strip.
-The LED strip won't change until update is called.
+The LED strip won't change until update is called (common mistake).

 Animations
 ----